tjensengit/appm-4600-numerics/syllabus.md

 - Eigenvalue problems
   - Iterative methods (taught at instructor's discretion)

-In the change from 4650 to 4600, we now teach numerical differentiation and numerical methods for IVP and BVP in the second semester class
+In the change from 4650 to 4600, we now save numerical differentiation and numerical methods for IVP and BVP in the second semester class

 ### Learning Goals/Outcomes
 [//]: # ( Not testable; high-level )